vinesh509/RobotArmsBlockSimulator/README.md

 1. Project Overview

 The Block_simulator_arms.cpp project is a C++ simulation of a dual-robotic-arm system designed to rearrange blocks between two locations (L1 and L2).
-It transforms an initial state into a user-defined final state through robotic operations like pickup, move, and stack.
+It transforms an initial state into a user-defined final state through robotic operations like pickup, move, stack, unstack, and putdown.

 This simulation models real-world logistics automation and manufacturing assembly line operations where robotic arms coordinate to manipulate objects.